-The Board of Education has covenanted to comply with continuing requirements that must be satisfied subsequent to the issuance of the Bonds in order to preserve tax exemption under the Internal Revenue Code of 1986, as amended (the "Code").
+The Board of Education has covenanted to comply with any continuing requirements that must be satisfied subsequent to the issuance of the Bonds in order to preserve tax exemption under the Internal Revenue Code of 1986, as amended (the "Code").
 Failure to comply with certain requirements of the Code may cause interest on the Bonds to be included in gross income for federal income tax purposes retroactive to the date of issuance of the Bonds.
-In the event that the

-Board of Education continuously complies with its covenant and in reliance on representations, certifications of fact and statements of reasonable expectations made by the Board of Education, it is our opinion that interest on the Bonds is not included in gross income for federal income tax purposes and is not an item of tax preference for purposes of computing the federal alternative minimum tax imposed on individuals and corporations.
-Pursuant to the American Recovery and Reinvestment Act of 2009, interest on the Bonds is not counted in determining "adjusted current earnings" for the purpose of computing the federal alternative minimum tax imposed on certain corporations.
+In the event that the Board of Education continuously complies with its covenant and in reliance on representations, certifications of fact and statements of reasonable expectations made by the Board of Education, it is our opinion that interest on the Bonds is not included in gross income for federal income tax purposes.
+The Bonds are not "specified private activity bonds" as defined in the Code and interest on the Bonds is not an item of tax preference for purposes of computing the federal alternative minimum tax imposed on individuals.
+Interest on the Bonds held by a corporate taxpayer is included in the relevant income computation for calculation of the federal alternative minimum tax as a result of the inclusion of interest on the Bonds in "adjusted current earnings".
 We express no opinion regarding other federal tax consequences arising with respect to the Bonds.
 Further, in our opinion, interest on the Bonds and any gain on the sale thereof are not included in gross income under the New Jersey Gross Income Tax Act.